Fredholm determinant and Nekrasov sum representations of isomonodromic tau functions: Introduction

 \item Given a matrix $K\in \mathbb C^{\mathfrak X\times \mathfrak X}$ indexed by elements of a discrete set $\mathfrak X$, it is almost a tautology to say that the principal minors $\operatorname{det} K_{\mathfrak Y\in 2^{\mathfrak X}}$ define a determinantal point process on $\mathfrak X$ and a probability measure on $2^{\mathfrak X}$.
 Fredholm determinant representations and combinatorial expansions of tau functions thus generalize in a natural way various families of measures of random matrix or representation-theoretic origin, such as $Z$- and $ZW$-measures \cite{BorodinAnnals,BO} (the former correspond to the scalar case $N=1$ with $n=4$ regular singular points, and the latter are related to hypergeometric kernel considered in the last subsection).
 We believe that novel probabilistic models coming from isomonodromy deserve further investigation. \item Perhaps the most intriguing perspective is to extend our setup to $q$-isomonodromy problems, in particular $q$-difference Painlev\'e equations, presumably related to the deformed Virasoro algebra \cite{qVir} and 5D gauge theories.
 Among the results pointing in this direction, let us mention a study of the connection problem for $q$-Painlev\'e VI \cite{Mano} based on asymptotic factorization of the associated linear problem into two systems solved by the Heine basic hypergeometric series $_2\varphi_1$, and critical expansions for solultions of $q$-$P\lb A_1\rb$ equation recently obtained in \cite{JR}. \end{enumerate}

 { \textbf{Acknowledgements}.
-We would like to thank F. Balogh, M. Bershtein, A. Bufetov, M. Cafasso, J. Harnad, G. Helminck, N. Iorgov, A. Its, A. Marshakov, H. Nagoya, V. Poberezhny and V. Rubtsov for their interest to this project and useful discussions.
-The present work was supported by the CNRS/PICS project ``Isomonodromic deformations and conformal field theory'' (F14-2016).
-P.~G. has also been supported by the ``Young Russian Mathematics'' fellowship and Russian Science Foundation under grant No. 16-11-10160.
-This paper was prepared within the framework of a subsidy granted to the National Research University Higher School of Economics by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.
-P.G. would also like to thank KdV Institute of the University of Amsterdam, where a part of this work was done, and especially G. Helminck, for warm hospitality.
+We would like to thank F. Balogh, M. Bershtein, M. Bertola, A. Bufetov, M. Cafasso, T. Grava, J. Harnad, G. Helminck, N. Iorgov, A. Its, A. Marshakov, H. Nagoya, V. Poberezhny and V. Rubtsov for their interest to this project and useful discussions.
+The present work was supported by the CNRS/PICS project ``Isomonodromic deformations and conformal field theory''.
+P.~G. was supported by the RSF grant No. 16-11-10160 (results of Section 4), the Russian Academic Excellence Project '5-100', and the ``Young Russian Mathematics'' fellowship.
+P.~G. would also like to thank KdV Institute of the University of Amsterdam, where a part of this work was done, and especially G. Helminck, for warm hospitality.

 }